Darius II (video game): Ports

 A Mega Drive conversion was released in Japan in 1990; it was later released for the Genesis in the United States and Brazil in 1991, where it was renamed Sagaia.
 Changes include a boss rush mode (via a code) and various modifications to levels and mechanics, such as the boss Steel Spine being moved to another level and the boss Killer Higia being replaced with a similar creation called Nehonojia.
 This conversion does not support two players, so the ability to choose between Proco Jr. and Tiat Young was added; Proco plays like normal, while Tiat starts every life off with one power level to each weapon.

 A Master System conversion, developed by Natsume, was released in Europe and Brazil in 1992, also titled Sagaia.
 It is somewhat based on the Mega Drive port, and while Tiat Young and her abilities are still present (though even more limited), many zones (and thus bosses) have been completely removed.

 The PC Engine Super CD-ROM² version was published by NEC Avenue and released in 1993 under the title Super Darius II.
 This version features an entirely new set of bosses, major changes to levels, and a fully arranged soundtrack including new songs.

 In 1996, a port of the arcade version itself was released in Japan and Europe for the Sega Saturn, complete with two-player mode and stretchable wide screen modes.
 The arcade version is also available in the Japan-only Taito Memories series of emulation-based compilations.

 The arcade version, as well as console versions of Darius II, was included in Darius Cozmic Collection for the Nintendo Switch on February 28, 2019, and the PlayStation 4 on March 5, 2020 in Japan, and worldwide three months later on June 16, 2020.
 It was also included as part of Taito Milestones 2 on August 31, 2023 in Japan for the Switch, and worldwide the following day.
-On October 5, 2023, it was released for the Nintendo Switch and PlayStation 4 by Hamster Corporation through the Arcade Archives lineup.
-This version has a rarer three-screen mode found in Taito Milestones 2.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in October 2023.